oopshell/Pixel-Blocks-Mixing-For-Image-Privacy-Preservation/README.md

 # Pixel Blocks Mixing For Image Privacy Preservation in Deep Learning
 This is the prototype of [our work](https://arxiv.org/abs/2105.08876).
-If you find our code is useful for your research, please considering citing it as:
+If you find our code useful for your research, please consider citing it as:

         @article{xiang2021lightweight,
           title={A Lightweight Privacy-Preserving Scheme Using Label-based Pixel Block Mixing for Image Classification in Deep Learning},